 - HTTP Upload

 (Using HTTP Upload you can upload files onto our server.
+The maximum size per file is 50MB, your overall quota is 100MB.
 These files are stored for 31 days and will automatically deleted after this time period.)

 - Email address

 (If you decide to add an email address to your XMPP/Jabber account for account/password recovery – which is completely optional and not needed at all to create an account on our server.)